makslevental/google_maps_marker_scraper/README.md

 }
 ```

-now just inject source into maps.google.com/maps/api/js whenever it's loaded by the page you want to scrape (hence the proxy).
+now just inject this source into maps.google.com/maps/api/js whenever it's loaded by the page you want to scrape (hence the proxy).

 ## faq